 The visibility and glare illuminance measurements are combined using a system of demerits to produce an overall assessment of a vehicle's headlight system.
 After completing three valid tests for a specific test condition and measurement location (e.g., right edge of travel lane), the 5 lux visibility distances from the three tests are averaged.
+For low beam tests, the full glare exposure curves and the peak glare illuminance values for 5-10 m also are averaged.
+Using these averages, visibility and glare demerits are calculated separately and then summed to determine the overall rating for the headlight system.

-For low beam tests, the full glare exposure curves and the peak glare illuminance values from 5-10 m also are averaged.
-For high beam tests, and for low beam tests where the average glare exposure does not exceed the threshold for the given condition, the average 5 lux visibility distance is used to calculate the demerits, if any, for that test condition.
+For each low and high beam test, the average 5 lux distance is used to calculate the visibility demerits, if any, for that test condition.
 For all of the curved approaches, 5 lux distances are calculated independently for the left and right edges of the travel lane (Figure 2, points 1 and 2) and the edge with the shortest visibility distance (left or right) is used to calculate and assign demerits for each condition.
 For the straightaway approach, demerits are calculated and assigned separately for the left and right edges of the road (Figure 2, points 1 and 3).